Red7enAI/ReqRespAI/README.md

 ** Red7en, LLC is not responsible for any illegal activities you may perform.   **
 **********************************************************************************

 This application uses a local LLM of your choice running under Ollama to search for OWASP Top 10 vulnerabilities.
-It will also suggest possible exploits.

 The effectivness of this application depends on the LLM you choose to search for vulnerabilities and suggest possible exploits.